Simon-Klenk/Kinderabholsystem/docs/INSTALLATION.md

 pip install django requests python-osc djangorestframework django-cors-headers pip3 install gunicorn

-8. Create Django Project
+8. Create and instert Django Project
-Create a new Django project named Kinderabholsystem.
+Create a new Django project named Kinderabholsystem and update with the repository files: urlss.py file from Kinderabholsystem/Kinderabholsystem and the directonary messages_app from Kinderabholsystem.
+At the settings.py in Kinderabholsystem/Kinderabholsystem insert at INSTALLED_APPS "'messages_app'"

 django-admin startproject Kinderabholsystem